FrankieChik/ProjectforProgramming/README.md

 This corpus has **nine** subdirectories, and all files are categorized into these nine subdirectories according to the years they were published (2001-2009).
 In preparation, I have read two articles provided.
 They are:
   *  "Topic modeling made just simple enough"
   *  "Analyzing Documents with TF-IDF"
+The entire code is in 05042020.py.

 ## Bibliography
 I am not familiar with the corpus.
 Thus, I have to know how many documents my corpus have and the number of them in each year.